AshwiniGupta11/bmi-flutter/README.md

 This is a BMI(Body Mass Index) calculator app.
-It is useful to check if the user's BMI is in the normal region, or if he/she is underweight, or overweight.
+It is useful to check if the user's BMI is in the normal region, or if he/she is underweight/overweight.